top of page

 • Moving through hard moments without losing yourself in them

-Research calls this “flourishing”—a mix of wellbeing, meaning, engagement, and connection (VanderWeele, 2020).
+Research calls this “flourishing”—a mix of wellbeing, meaning, purpose, and connection (VanderWeele, 2017).

 You’re not avoiding difficult emotions here—you’re able to feel them without needing to escape them.
 And that’s a big shift.